chuneappdev/brokeMealApp/README.md

-# Broke Meal Planner 🍜💰
+# Fridge to Fork �✨

-A Flask web application that helps broke college students and budget-conscious people find cheap, delicious meal ideas based on their budget and available ingredients.
+A Flask web application that helps people discover delicious recipe ideas based on ingredients they already have in their fridge or pantry.

 ## Features

-- 💰 **Budget-Based Meal Planning**: Enter your budget and get meal suggestions that fit
+- 🥘 **Ingredient-Based Recipes**: Enter your available ingredients and get personalized meal suggestions
-- 🥘 **Ingredient Integration**: Use what you already have in your fridge
-- 🤖 **AI-Powered Suggestions**: GPT-powered meal recommendations (with fallback options)
+- 🤖 **AI-Powered Suggestions**: GPT-powered recipe recommendations (with fallback options)
 - 📱 **Mobile-Friendly**: Responsive design that works on all devices
 - 🎯 **SEO Optimized**: Built for high search engine visibility
 - 💸 **Monetization Ready**: AdSense integration and affiliate link support
+- 🌟 **Smart Cooking**: Reduce food waste by using what you already have

 ## Live Demo